 Chimanimani Mountains National Park is in the southernmost area of the Eastern Highlands.
 This rugged mountainous park lies in Chimanimani district, Manicaland, where it forms the eastern border with Mozambique.
 It is managed by the Zimbabwean Department of National Parks and Wildlife Management.

-The Chimanimani Mountains National Park also includes the Eland Sanctuary.
+The Chimanimani National Park also includes the Eland Sanctuary.
 It is a mountainous terrain with peak heights of 2,436 metres (7,992 feet) and is the source of many streams and springs and natural falls such as in the Bridal Veil Falls in the Eland Sanctuary and spectacular views of the Pork Pie Mountain Range.

-Wildlife in the Chimanimani Mountains National Park is not abundant, but includes species such as eland, sable, bushbuck and blue duiker, and less frequently seen are klipspringer and leopard.
+Wildlife in the Chimanimani National Park is not abundant, but includes species such as eland, sable, bushbuck and blue duiker, and less frequently seen are klipspringer and leopard.

 Visitors are also allowed to camp free of charge anywhere within the park except at the Base Camp.
 However, it should be noted that such camping is at the visitors’ own risk.